-(1) If an equation or expression is important (either for its own sake or because you will refer back to it later), display the equation on its own line.
-If you need to refer to it later, label it (as (1), (2), and so on) on the side.
+- (1) Don't confuse the terms equation and expression.
+An equation is anything of the form A = B. An expression is a mathematical notation of any kind that doesn't involve a relation like equality or inequality.
+For example, $x^2-3x+4$ is an expression; it is not an equation. - (2) If an equation or expression is important (either for its own sake or because you will refer back to it later) then display the equation on its own line.
+If you need to refer to it later then make it labeled (as (2.1), (2.2), and so on) on the side.
 Of course, if you only need to make a reference to a displayed equation or expression immediately before or after it appears, you could avoid a label and say "by the above equation," etc.